nicolas-morelli/bean-classifier/README.md

 ### Feature Selection

 The script feature-selection.py is the first step of the process.
-It creates two different datasets with dimensionality reduction, one with PCA, one with BLA.
+It creates two different datasets with dimensionality reduction, one with PCA, one with SelectFromModel.

 ### Model Selection